meilisearch/meilisearch-rust/CONTRIBUTING.md

 with the right version.

-You should run the following command after the changes applied to `lib.rs`:
+After the changes on `lib.rs`, run the following command:

 ```bash
 sh scripts/update-readme.sh
 ```

-Also, you might need to change the [code-samples file](/.code-samples.meilisearch.yaml) if the minor has been upgraded:
+You might need to change the [code-samples file](/.code-samples.meilisearch.yaml) if the minor has been upgraded:

 ```yml
   meilisearch-sdk = "X.X"